OSVVM/OsvvmLibraries/README.md

-# The OSVVM VHDL Verification Libraries
+# The OSVVM VHDL Verification Libraries and Scripts
-OSVVM is a VHDL verification framework, verification utility library, verification component library, and a scripting flow that simplifies your FPGA or ASIC verification project from start to finish.
+OSVVM is an advanced verification methodology that defines a VHDL verification framework, verification utility library, verification component library, and a scripting flow that simplifies your FPGA or ASIC verification project from start to finish.
 Using these libraries you can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.